PYannick/HighFrequencyChecks/README.md

 ## High Frequency Data Quality Checks

-This package brings a series of convenience functions to monitor data quality when running a survey with kobotoolbox (or any `xlsform` compatible platform).
+This package brings a series of convenience functions to monitor data quality during the data collection when running a survey with kobotoolbox (or any `xlsform` compatible platform).

+Those can be performed periodically during the data collection process to check for possible errors and provide meaningful inputs to the enumerators.
+All these functions do not have to be ran at the same period of time.
+They are provided there to help data supervisor to build reports.

-It is an adaptation in R of the [Stata package for running high-frequency checks on research data at Innovations for Poverty Action](https://github.com/PovertyAction/high-frequency-checks)
+The package an adaptation in R of the [Stata package for running high-frequency checks on research data at Innovations for Poverty Action](https://github.com/PovertyAction/high-frequency-checks)

 The package vignette offers a practical [data quality monitoring template](articles/HFC.html)

+Install from github with `devtools::install_github("Edouard-Legoupil/HighFrequencyChecks")`.

 The packages includes the following check: